GET IN TOUCH

 Example 1: Small Business Sales Tax Lien

 A small retail business in Salt Lake City fell behind on quarterly sales tax payments during a slow financial period.
-The Utah State Tax Commission issued a lien against the company’s business property, including equipment and accounts receivable.
+The Utah State Tax Commission filed a warrant with the district court, creating a judgment lien against the company's real and personal property, including equipment and accounts receivable.
 The business owner contacted the Commission to establish a payment plan, ensuring consistent monthly payments until the debt was satisfied.

 Example 2: Individual Income Tax Lien

 An independent contractor failed to file state income tax returns for several years, leading to an estimated tax assessment.
-A lien was recorded against the taxpayer’s real property after repeated notices went unanswered.
+Because no returns had been filed, there was no statute of limitations, and the Commission filed a warrant against the taxpayer's property.
 Once the taxpayer submitted accurate returns, the actual liability decreased substantially, and a reduced payment arrangement was accepted.

 Outcome: The lien amount was adjusted, and the taxpayer completed repayment ahead of schedule.
-Afterward, the Utah State Tax Commission issued a withdrawal notice, and the taxpayer verified that the lien had been removed from the county recorder’s database.
+Afterward, the Utah State Tax Commission issued a withdrawal notice, and the taxpayer verified that the lien had been set aside in the court's public records.

 Example 3: Erroneous Lien Filed Against Former Business Owner